Sage Port #2

 Our Sage Port #2 community does not have “other real estate” for which the property owners are obligated to pay common expenses.

-Around 2003 the then Board of the private SP"HOA" group under President Mark Hesse (currently still a SP"HOA" board member) stated their desired objective for the conversion of Sage Port #2 from a community of voluntary, self–governance to one of mandatory control with his private SP"HOA" group providing the regulation and enforcement.
+Around 2003 the then Board of the private SP"HOA" group under President Mark Hesse (currently still a SP"HOA" board member) stated their desired objective for the conversion of Sage Port #2 from a community of voluntary, self–governance to one of mandatory control with his private SP "HOA" group providing the total regulation and enforcement over our owners.

-This desire soon turned to force as SP"HOA"'s President Mark Hesse in June, 2003 recorded 64 liens against Sage Port #2 Owners for back dues, claiming authority to collect mandatory dues from them.
+This desire soon turned to force as the SP "HOA"'s President Mark Hesse in June, 2003 recorded 64 liens against Sage Port #2 Owners for back dues to his group, claiming authority to collect mandatory dues from them.
 This act was quickly escalated to the Douglas County District Attorney who immediately declared the liens illegal and ordered their removal under penalty of legal action.
 Naturally they were removed!